casualdevvv/rbxcli/README.md

 ## FAQ

+#### Can this be used to Downgrade Roblox?

+Yes, just select the "2.
+Download the last LIVE version (downgrade)" option in the menu.
+This will download the previous LIVE version of Roblox.

 #### Can this be used to launch Roblox games from [roblox.com](https://roblox.com)?

 No, there is no protocol support for launching games directly from the website.
 However, you can manually launch games by opening the `RobloxPlayerBeta.exe` in the downloaded version folder.
 Please note that rbxlivecli is not intended to replace the Roblox launcher or Bloxstrap.